kingvlad1/OpenAIbot/README.md

 - [Python](https://python.org)
 - [Docker](https://docker.com)

-# Thanks for using template by KingVlad!
+# Thanks for using template by KingVlad